10 Secluded Cabins in Vermont to Escape with Your Dog

 Cabin pet fee: None

-A Few Tips for Renting a Pet-Friendly Cabin in Vermont
+A Few Tips for Renting Pet-Friendly Cabins in Vermont

 Book as early as you can: Vacation rental sites are more popular than ever, in part because of the number of unique dog-friendly properties.
 While we love spontaneous vacations, we’ve found that booking our Vermont cabin rental several months in advance gives us a lot more choices.

-Read and understand the cancelation policy: We have found that most of the VRBO rentals we’ve stayed in have a pretty forgiving cancelation policy, but it does vary from place to place.
+Read and understand the cancelation policy: We have found that most of the VRBO rentals we’ve stayed in have a pretty forgiving cancelation policy, but it does vary from place to place, so read the listing carefully before booking.

 Be mindful of the rules regarding pets: Standard etiquette dictates that you clean up after your dog, but some places have additional rules, like no dogs on the furniture, no cats, or even that you can’t leave your animal unattended in the cabin.
 Keep these in mind before booking.